murkl/arch-os/runtime/README.md

   Arch Linux

   ██████ …               # the wordmark, swept in behind the accent

-modules:                 # what it offers, in the order it offers them
-  - installer
-  - recovery
 ```

-`modules:` is the whole of the list.
-A folder that is not on it is not part of
+What it offers is not written down anywhere: it is the folders in `modules/`, in
-this product, and adding one is a line here and a folder — nothing in the
+name order.
+Adding one is a folder and taking one away is deleting it — nothing
-binary knows any module by name.
-Each name is both the folder and the word that
+in the binary and nothing in `runtime.yaml` knows any module by name.
+The folder
-opens it outright: `runtime --installer`, which is what the `installer` and
+name is also the word that opens it outright: `runtime --installer`, which is
-`recovery` commands on the ISO are.
+what the `installer` and `recovery` commands on the ISO are.

 Nothing here is compiled in.
 A different name, a different colour and a
-different list of modules is a different product out of the same binary.
+different set of modules is a different product out of the same binary.

 ## A module